FernandoSchett/how_fernando_works/README.md

 ## Work Process 💪:

+I am well-versed in utilizing task and project management tools like [Trello](https://trello.com) and [Notion](https://www.notion.so) to effectively apply agile methodologies such as Kanban and Scrum.
+Additionally, I am adept at working remotely with a flexible schedule, which is my preferred approach.
+However, I am open to adapting my work style if the situation requires it.

 Always developing on own branch feature , using names to identify the commit type then merginng the features into ```develop``` branch.
 After testing, its time to update the main branch, merging the ```develop``` into ```main```.

 ## Programming practices🧑‍💻: